Ambidextrous Brains: How Handedness Affects the Brain

 Handedness can correlate to what function each hemisphere specializes in, which allows the brain to be almost anatomically symmetrical, but functionally asymmetrical.
 Functional asymmetry, or lateralization, allows for each hemisphere to work in tandem when processing the world around us.

 One of the best examples of brain lateralization is language.
 Both hemispheres are used in language processing and production, but not to the same degree.
 Most commonly, when referring to language lateralization, two important brain regions are noted.
 These two regions are Broca’s area and Wernicke’s area.
-Broca’s brain area that is involved in producing speech, whereas Wernicke’s area is involved in comprehension of speech.
-Activity in these areas of the brain are also associate with the production and comprehension of written language as well.
+Broca’s brain area that is involved in producing speech, whereas Wernicke’s area is involved in the comprehension of speech.
+Activity in these areas of the brain is also associated with the production and comprehension of written language as well.

 As mentioned before, the brain is almost anatomically symmetrical, so each hemisphere has the anatomical ability to compartmentalize language into the regions described as Broca’s and Wernicke’s areas.
 Due to this, after lateralization occurs through development, the hemisphere that did not specialize has subsequent association cortexes.
 These areas are found at the anatomical mirror image but do not function identically.
 Instead, they are described to “color” language.

 Coloring language is essentially the nuances, tone of voice, and emotion that is conveyed by speaking.
 The association area related to Wernicke’s area would be able to detect the emotion and tone of voice in someone else’s speech, and production of emotion and tone of voice would be governed by the associated area to Broca’s area.

 Want to read more about different parts of the brain?

 Alright, this may seem interesting, but how is it related to handedness?
 As previous described, there is a correlation between handedness and hemisphere lateralization.
 Staying with the language example, it has been observed that language is almost always held in the left hemisphere, accounting that roughly 90% of the world’s population is right handed, it seems that this is a strong correlation.
 Inversely, left handedness and right hemisphere language lateralization is observed, but not in every case.